shwezhu/shwezhu.github.io/content/post/other/001-pass-by-value-reference.md

 ## 4. Java & C++

-Python, Java, Golang, C/C++, JS 都是 pass by value,  只是有了 reference, 当 reference 作为参数时, 被拷贝的仍是 reference 的 value, 即地址, 给我们一个错觉即 "pass by reference not value".
+Python, Java, Golang, C/C++, and JS are all pass by value, but they do have references.
+When a reference is used as a parameter, the copied value is still the value of the reference, namely the address, giving us the illusion of "pass by reference not value."

-C++ 还有另外一个应用, 传参尽量传 const reference 提高效率, 而 Java, python, JS, 每次传的都是 reference, 但是他们没有 const reference 的概念,
+C++ has another application where passing const references is preferred to enhance efficiency.
+However, in Java, Python, and JS, references are passed every time, but they lack the concept of const references.